SWAIH-hub/What-good-looks-like/What good data looks like/Technology.md

 ## Conclusion

 Developing a shared resource for best practices in technology will transform NHS operations allowing trusts to work together more effectively.
 By standardising infrastructure, tools and processes, the NHS can foster innovation, improve patient outcomes and create a sustainable framework for the future of healthcare.
+Some of the points above, will depend on each trusts setup, but if we can aim to standardise the areas which are do-able, we can at least be heading in the right direction.

 #### Updated By:
 Kayleigh Haydock